 A Puma II prototype was built in 1952 but did not enter production.

-Soriano partnered with Félix Huarte to build a modified Soriano named the Husor.
+Soriano partnered with Félix Huarte to build a modified Soriano named the Husor (the name formed from their surnames).
 Soriano left the motorcycle business in 1954, whilst Huarte went on to create a new motorcycle named the Iruña 202.